datanav/docs/hub/bidirectional-synchronization.rst

 - **Duplicate management**

   * Internal duplicate management (*)
-        * Ensure that system A does not inject duplicates into system A
+      - Ensure that system A does not inject duplicates into system A
-        * Ensure that pre-existing duplicates in A are merged and kept in sync
+      - Ensure that pre-existing duplicates in A are merged and kept in sync

   * External duplicate management (*)
-        * Make sure that System A does not inject duplicates into system B
+      - Make sure that System A does not inject duplicates into system B

+  .. admonition:: Commentary (*)

+    Not necessarily restricted to bidirectional synchronization.
+The effects however, if not properly managed, are greater than in a situation without bidirectional synchronization.*

 - **Preservation of source system data integrity**

   * Before updating entities in a system, we need to ensure that we don't overwrite any data that Sesam is not aware of yet

 - **Race condition management**

   * Ensure that the golden records are complete before propagating the data downstream

   * Ensure that the output of ``-transform`` pipes is complete before propagating the data downstream

-*\(\*\ )\  Not necessarily restricted to bidirectional synchronization.
-The effects however, if not properly managed, are greater than in a situation without bidirectional synchronization.*

 Duplicate management
 --------------------